ShuTheWise/MyQem/README.md

 ## Installation
 This is a dotnet global tool, for installation simply type in terminal:

-'dotnet tool install --global qem'
+`dotnet tool install --global qem`

 You need to have .NET Core installed on your computer for this to work: https://dotnet.microsoft.com/download